underscoreio/shapeless-guide/src/pages/intro/thisbook.md

 `https://github.com/underscoreio/shapeless-guide`

+The book receives constant updates from the community so be sure to check the Github repo for the most up-to-date version.

-There are also complete implementations of each of the major examples in this repo.
+We have also provided complete implementations of each of the major examples in an accompanying repo.
 See the README for details:

 `https://github.com/underscoreio/shapeless-guide-code`